 Sysprep is widely used as Microsoft’s system preparation tool for Windows operating system deployment.
 It prepares an installation of Windows for duplication, auditing, and customer delivery.
 Sysprep is a command-line tool that can be run manually as well as through a script.
-This tool is extremely helpful for the IT administrators who want to prepare the installation of the Windows for duplication, auditing, and customer delivery.
+This tool is extremely helpful for IT administrators who want to prepare the installation of Windows for duplication, auditing, and customer delivery.

 Sysprep fails on Windows 10

 As an IT professional or support agent, you may encounter Sysprep failure while you are creating a Windows 10 reference PC/image or removing some of the side-loaded Appx packages from the existing Windows image.

 The error occurs if you remove or update provisioned Windows Store apps that include built-in Windows images.
 Removing or updating the Windows Store Apps which also include built-in Windows images will result in an error where the tool Sysprep may fail to run.